40 Fun Ways to Celebrate Earth Day Throughout Earth Month

 23. Host A Farm to Table Dinner

 Showcase the bounty of local farms with a spring-themed farm-to-table dinner in your backyard!
-Have everyone dress up a little bit, bring out a folding table, and set it as if you're at a fine restaurant.
+Have everyone dress up a little bit, bring out a folding table, and set it as if you're a fine dining restaurant.
 Your family and friends will surely appreciate the chance to get dressed up and enjoy a uniquely delicious, sustainable meal in the great outdoors.

 24. Harvest The Rain